Conductive paste instead of microvias can lower drilling costs and scrap rates.

 Direct manufacturing cost is easy to quantify and reasonably consistent across the industry.
 However, factory overhead and profit margin vary significantly between different manufacturing sites and companies.
 By using ABC, the specific differences in manufacturing cost can be determined by comparing the direct manufacturing costs.
 This “relative” cost modeling makes it much easier to understand the cost impacts – good or bad – of design decisions and technology tradeoffs.

-FIGURE 1 shows a partial example of an activity-based cost graph for a high density interconnect (HDI) PCB substrate.
+shows a partial example of an activity-based cost graph for a high density interconnect (HDI) PCB substrate.
 Each activity contributes cost in at least one of the six categories shown.
 These categories are represented by the colored bars, and the running total is the line on the graph.
 The example shows the first series of activities in the fabrication process.

 The innerlayer core and HDI buildup activities contribute significant material costs, as shown by the blue bars for those two steps.
 Any type of via drilling – laser or mechanical – will contribute capital costs since the throughput per panel is usually low.
 Many of the other activities contribute labor and equipment depreciation costs, as shown by the orange and purple bars.